 Address: Piazza San Marco, 328, 30100 Venezia VE, Italy

-Saint Mark’s Basilica is located in Venice, and it’s one of the best places to visit in Italy.
-This Byzantine church was built in the 11th century, and it’s a truly stunning sight.
+Saint Mark’s Basilica is one of Italy’s best places in Venice.
+This Byzantine church was built in the 11th century, and it’s a genuinely stunning sight.

-The exterior of the basilica is covered in mosaics, and the interior is equally as impressive.
-Saint Mark’s Basilica is also home to several important works of art, and it’s a must-see for any art lover.
+The basilica’s exterior is covered in mosaics, and the interior is equally impressive.
+Saint Mark’s Basilica is also home to multiple vital works of art, and it’s an essential visit for any art lover.

-Tours are available in several languages, and they’re a great way to learn about the history of the basilica and see all of the important works of art.
-I recommend taking a tour, as it’s a great way to learn about the history of the church and see all of the mosaics and artwork up close.
+Tours are available in multiple languages, and they’re a great way to learn about the basilica’s history and see all of the necessary works of art.
+I recommend taking a tour, as it’s a great way to learn about the church’s history and see the mosaics and artwork up close.

-After exploring the Basilica and Saint Mark’s Square, be sure to wander around Venice and explore all that this unique city has to offer.
-From the grand canal to the impressive gothic architecture, Venice is truly a one-of-a-kind destination.
+After exploring the Basilica and Saint Mark’s Square, wander around Venice and explore all these unique city offers.
+Venice is a unique destination due to its impressive Gothic architecture and the Grand Canal.